EXCLUSIVE-Harvard wasn't pressured over Toshiba, former Japan adviser says

 HMC did not make Narvekar or Slocum available for an interview.

 Effissimo had nominated three candidates to Toshiba's board at the July 31 meeting, all of whom were opposed by management.
-None failed to be elected although one received 44% of the vote.
+None were elected although one received 44% of the vote.

 Mizuno said he wanted HMC to understand the potential consequences of the vote, given that new rules on foreign ownership in Japan could put scrutiny on HMC's ties to Effissimo.